 Detailed Rules and Instructions

-- You must follow all of the instructions on the BU Exam documents page for taking, scoring, and video recording Exam I. Here are the main documents you need to begin: Exam I diagrams and procedure, Exam I score sheet, table setup instructions.
+- You must follow all of the instructions on the BU Exam documents page for taking and scoring the Exams.
+Here are the main documents you need to begin: Exam I diagrams and procedure, Exam I score sheet, Exam III diagrams and procedure, Exam III score sheet.
 It might also help to first watch some of the demo videos.

 - Your video must be a new attempt taken between April 15, 2020 and August 31, 2020 (the month after the BU Summer School Boot Camps).
 No videos of previous attempts will be accepted.

 - The corner pockets must be no larger than 5 1/8″, and the table must be reasonably level (with no significant roll off).
 If your pockets are very large, you should include a measurement at the beginning or end of your video.

 - During Exam I, if the CB ends up very close to the edge of the rectangular target (8.5″x11″ on all table sizes), it can help to hold a ruler or piece of paper vertical against the edge of the CB to more clearly show the camera where the CB edge lies relative to the table surface.